arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 	_Creating new topic_

 1. In the New Topic dialog box, enter a name for the service bus topic in the **Name** textbox.
-Leave the default options and click **Save**.
+Leave the default options selected and click **Save**.

 	![New Topic dialog box](Images/new-topic-dialog-box.png?raw=true)